ediluz1991/code-challenge/frontend/js-twitter-api/README.md

-# StackCommerce Rails Twitter API Challenge
+# StackCommerce JS Twitter API Challenge

 ## Goals

 This challenge is designed to test your skills with:

-* Ruby on Rails
+* JavaScript
+* JavaScript Frameworks (Angular, Backbone, React etc)
 * Object-Oriented Design
 * Consuming RESTful APIs
 * Git
 * Cloud Deployments

-This challenge generally takes candidates no more than 2 hours to complete.
+This challenge generally takes candidates no more than 3 hours to complete.

 ## Requirements

 1. Setup a public GitHub repository to host the code.
-1. Create a Rails 4.1+ application
-  1. Create an authentication layer to protect access from the general public.
+1. Use your favorite JavaScript framework (preferably Angular, Backbone or React) to:
   1. Consume the [Twitter API](https://dev.twitter.com/docs/api) to display the time & content of the last 25 tweets for any given Twitter handle.
+  1. Make the UI spiffy.
+  1. Feel free to package this app in Rails/Node as required.
 1. Deploy the application to Heroku (free app/tier).

 ### Bonus Points

 * Writing specs/tests!
-* Caching identical API calls for ~5 mins to avoid hammering the Twitter API.
 * Parsing `@mentions` in tweets and linking to the status pages for those.
 * Anything else cool that you can think of.